saltstack/salt/doc/ref/configuration/master.rst

       prod:
         - /srv/prod/salt

-As of 3007.0, the ``file_roots`` option is dynamic expanded on each use, meaning directories or files may be added without restarting the Salt master.
+As of 3007.0, the ``file_roots`` option is dynamically expanded on each use, meaning directories or files may be added without restarting the Salt master.
 For instance, this configuration:

 .. code-block:: yaml